MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TransportRule.md

 In on-premises Exchange, this condition is only available on Mailbox servers.

 The RecipientAddressMatchesPatterns parameter specifies a condition that looks for text patterns in recipient email addresses by using regular expressions.
-You can specify multiple text patterns by using the following syntax: "\<regular expression1\>","\<regular expression2\>",..."\<regular expressionN\>".
+You can specify multiple text patterns by using the following syntax: `"Regular expression1","Regular expression2",..."Regular expressionN"`.

 This parameter works when the recipient is an individual user.
 This parameter doesn't work with distribution groups.